Anya (Anastasia): Voice

 When Ryan was first cast in 1995, the studio did not immediately disclose to the press whether or not she would be singing her character's songs.
 Singer Liz Callaway recorded Anya's songs in lieu of Ryan, including the film's two signature songs, "Journey to the Past" and "Once Upon a December".
 By this time, Callaway had already performed similar dubbing duties in several other animated films during the 1990s, including The Swan Princess (1994) for Michelle Nicastro, the Aladdin sequels The Return of Jafar (1994) and King of Thieves (1996) for Linda Larkin, and The Lion King II: Simba's Pride (1998) for Neve Campbell.
 Callaway attributes her success as a voice actor to possessing a "young-sounding singing voice", admitting that she typically voices 18-year-old girls.
 A last-minute addition to the cast, Callaway was originally recruited on a temporary basis solely to record demo tracks of Ahrens and Flaherty's songs when the original demo singer hired became unavailable.
 Ahrens personally asked Callaway to substitute.
-Initially, Callaway had only hoped to secure a job as a backup singer, as she had done for Disney's Beauty and the Beast (1991).
-However, the producers were so impressed with her singing that they decided to hire her for the entire film.
+Initially, Callaway had only hoped to secure a job as a backup singer, as she had done for Disney's Beauty and the Beast (1991), but the producers were so impressed with her singing that they decided to hire her for the entire film.
 Before Callaway, the studio had considered hiring Ryan's own sister or a Norwegian singer as Anya's singing voice.
 While working on Anastasia, Callaway did not hear anything Ryan had recorded, nor was she instructed to sound like the actress.
 However, she did record a few scenes from Sleepless in Seattle on her Walkman, to which she would sometimes listen while traveling to the recording studio.
 Callaway believes their voices possess "a quality that was similar enough" to be convincing.
 She did not meet Ryan until the film's premiere, and considers Anastasia to be a highlight of her career.

 Actress Kirsten Dunst, who was 15 years-old at the time, provided the speaking voice of Anastasia as a child, while actress Lacey Chabert provided the singing voice for this version of the character.
 Mexican voice actress Dulce Guerrero dubbed the character's dialogue and Mexican singer Thalía dubbed the character's songs in the Latin American Spanish dub of the film.